socketstream/socketstream/README.md

 ### Introduction

-SocketStream is a new 100% open source Node.js web framework dedicated to building **single-page realtime apps**.
+SocketStream is a new open source Node.js web framework dedicated to building **single-page realtime apps**.

-It does away with old ideas such as routing, AJAX, partials and polling by sending and receiving all application data over the websocket at lightning speed.
-Requests to the server can be sent using modular Request Handlers (such as the [RPC](https://github.com/socketstream/socketstream/blob/master/doc/guide/en/rpc_responder.md) and forthcoming Model handlers), whilst incoming data can be transformed into HTML using fast, flexible [client-side templates](https://github.com/socketstream/socketstream/blob/master/doc/guide/en/client_side_templates.md).

-SocketStream provides structure for your client asset files, supporting optional code formatters (such as [Stylus](https://github.com/socketstream/ss-stylus) for CSS) whilst making it easy to send a different mix of assets to iPhones and other clients.
-It will even [reload the browser](https://github.com/socketstream/socketstream/blob/master/doc/guide/en/live_reload.md) for you whenever a client file changes.
-Once you go into production, all asset files are automatically packed and minified into one `.js` and one `.css` file.

-On the server-side, SocketStream shares [sessions](https://github.com/socketstream/socketstream/blob/master/doc/guide/en/sessions.md) across HTTP and Websocket requests (making it easy to implement [authentication](https://github.com/socketstream/socketstream/blob/master/doc/guide/en/authentication.md)) and supports powerful custom-defined [request middleware](https://github.com/socketstream/socketstream/blob/master/doc/guide/en/request_middleware.md) which can be chained together.
-An optional [console](https://github.com/socketstream/ss-console) module allows you to connect to any running server to test RPC methods or publish events.

-While all this may initially sound like the typical monolithic black box framework of the past, nothing could be further from the truth.
-SocketStream's real killer feature is that it puts **your** application at the heart of things by creating an `app.js` file which you run like any other Node.js app.
-This means it's easy to integrate with other great modules such as [Express.js](http://expressjs.com), [Everyauth](https://github.com/bnoguchi/everyauth) and [thousands](http://search.npmjs.org) more - so you're never trapped into **our** way of doing anything.

-We think this is revolution in web development.
-We'd love you give it a go and let us know what you think.
+Whether you're building a group chat app, multiplayer game or trading platform, SocketStream makes realtime web development fun and easy.
+It provides the structure and back-end functionality your app needs, whilst allowing you to build the front-end using technologies you already know (such as jQuery, Hogan, Backbone.js, Ember.js).

+We follow a few guiding principals to keep the framework lean, modular and extensible whilst ensuring your app can easily integrate with other great Node.js modules such as [Express.js](http://expressjs.com), [Everyauth](https://github.com/bnoguchi/everyauth) and [thousands](http://search.npmjs.org) more.

+SocketStream is continually evolving but you can join a [growing community](http://groups.google.com/group/socketstream) of developers who are building apps today.
+Demos and more documentation coming soon.

-## Main Features
+### Main Features

 #### General